Property Rights in France - Water

 Unless otherwise specified by agreement, no third party has the right to fish on a private stretch of water that runs through privately owned property.

-However, where the river or stream is publicly owned then owners are required to permit fishing, to those with a fishing licence, and to leave a space of 3.5 metres wide along the river bank for right of passage and fishing stations.
+However, where the river or stream is publicly owned, property owners are required to permit fishing, to those with a fishing licence, and to leave a space of 3.5 metres wide along the river bank for right of passage and fishing stations.
 This space can be reduced to 1.5 metres by the local préfecture.

 Fishing licences in France are controlled by local voluntary fishing associations, acting on behalf of the government.